Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch1-1-middleware-for-robot-control.md

 # Chapter 1.1: Middleware for Robot Control

-## Summary
-This chapter explores the role of middleware in robot control systems, focusing on how ROS 2 serves as a sophisticated middleware that abstracts the complexity of robot control through its DDS-based architecture.

 ## Learning Objectives
 By the end of this chapter, you will be able to:
 - Understand the role of middleware in robot control systems